Skip to main content

 Interstate Commissioner for Audlt Offender Supervision (ICAOS) Logo

-According the Commission’s definition of “offender,” the Commission can regulate the full range of adult offenders.
-An adult offender does not have to be on a traditionally applied formal “probation” or “parole” status to qualify for transfer and supervision under the ICAOS.
-To initially qualify for transfer of supervision under the ICAOS, the offender must (1) be subject to some form of community supervision, including supervision by a court, paroling authority, probation authority, treatment authority or anyone person or agency acting in such a capacity or under contract to provide supervision services, and (2) have committed a covered offense as defined by the rules.
+According to the Commission’s definition of “supervised individual,” the ICAOS can regulate a wide range of adults under supervision.
+An individual does not need to be on formal "probation" or "parole" to be eligible for transfer and supervision under the ICAOS.
+To qualify for an initial transfer of supervision under the ICAOS, the individual must (1) be under some form of community supervision, which can include supervision by a court, paroling authority, probation authority, treatment authority, or any person or agency providing supervision services under contract, and (2) have committed an offense covered by the Compact's rules.

-• Those subject to traditional parole or probation, e.g., offenders found guilty and sentenced;
+• Those subject to traditional parole or probation, e.g., individuals found guilty and sentenced;

 • Those subject to deferred sentencing such as suspended imposition of sentences if some form of community supervision and/or reporting is a condition of the court’s order;